TwoScoopGames/Unity-Multi-Build/README.md

 ## Help wanted

+- Fixes or possible solutions to caveats 1 & 2.
+- Graceful fail / nice errors for common possible mistakes.
 - Windows - some way to run this on Windows would be great and make it cross platform!
 - Additional Platforms?
 - Way to have Android and iOS builds go to an attached phone/tablet via a terminal command.